-An asterisk (\) indicates macro commands that you cannot record, but can create and edit in the Macro Editor.
+An asterisk () indicates macro commands that you cannot record, but can create and edit in the Macro Editor.

-Connect

-Connect the PC to the mainframe host.

-Compare Values\

-Compare two character strings or variables, and perform the specified commands based on the results.
+Macro Command: Use to: Connect Connect the PC to the mainframe host Compare Values Compare two character strings or variables, and perform the specified commands based on the results Cursor Position Position the cursor on the host screen Disconnect Disconnect the PC from the mainframe host Exit Macro End the macro sequence File Transfer Receive Receive the specified file transfer File Transfer Send Send the specified file transfer

-Cursor Position

-Position the cursor on the host screen.

-Disconnect

-Disconnect the PC from the mainframe host.

-Exit Macro

-End the macro sequence.

-File Transfer Receive

-Receive the specified file transfer.

-File Transfer Send

-Send the specified file transfer.

-Goto Label\

-Jump to the specified Label command in the macro sequence.

-Keystroke

-Send a function key to the host application.

-Label\

-Create a marker in the macro sequence to which a Goto Labelcommand can jump.

-Message\

-Show a dialog box with the specified message.

-Pause Macro\

-Pause the macro sequence for the specified number of seconds.

-Prompt\

-Create a dialog box that prompts the user for input.

-Receive

-Search the host screen for the specified characters.

-Run Application\

-Run an application on the local PC.

-Copy From

-Copy selected areas of a display screen to the clipboard for pasting into an application or display screen.

-Paste To

-Paste clipboard information to an open application or session.

-Send the specified characters or variable to the host screen.
+Macro Command: Use to: Goto Label Jump to the specified Label command in the macro sequence Keystroke Send a function key to the host application Label Create a marker in the macro sequence to which a Goto Label command can jump Message Show a dialog box with the specified message Pause Macro Pause the macro sequence for the specified number of seconds Prompt Create a dialog box that prompts the user for input Receive Search the host screen for the specified characters Run Application Run an application on the local PC Copy From Copy selected areas of a display screen to the clipboard for pasting into an application or display screen Paste To Paste clipboard information to an open application or session. Туре Send the specified characters or variable to the host screen